docsifyjs/docsify/docs/themes.md

 # Themes

+## Official Themes

-Docsify offers several official themes to choose from.
+Docsify offers several official themes.
 Click a theme name below to preview each theme.

 - <a href="#" data-theme="vue">Vue</a>
 - <a href="#" data-theme="buble">Buble</a>